Jason White (American football)

-Jason White (born June 19, 1980) is an American former college football quarterback who played for the University of Oklahoma, was recognized as a unanimous All-American, and won the Heisman Trophy in 2003.
+Jason White (born June 19, 1980) is an American former college football player who was a quarterback for the Oklahoma Sooners.
+He was named a unanimous All-American and won the Heisman Trophy in 2003.

 Early life

 White was raised in Tuttle, Oklahoma.
 He attended Tuttle High School and played for the Tuttle Tigers high school football team.
 His parents owned a cement plant in east Tuttle.